Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

+Those properties are satisfied under some mild hypothesis on the graphs (i.e. that $V^F\cap V^G\cap V^H=\emptyset$).
+Technically speaking, the trefoil property is obtained as a consequence of a geometric identity \cite{seiller-phd,seiller-goiadd} establishing that when $V^{F}\cap V^{G}\cap V^{H}=\emptyset$, there is weight-preserving bijection between the following sets of closed paths:

-The trefoil property can now be rephrased as a special case of a general cocycle condition satisfied by zeta functions.
-Indeed, remembering that $\meas[\lambda x.\log(1-x)]{F,G}=-\log(\zeta_{F\bullet G}(1))$, the trefoil property (\autoref{trefoilppty}) is a straightforward consequence of the following theorem for $z=1$.
+This geometric identity can be used to rephrase \autoref{trefoilppty} as a special case of a general cocycle condition satisfied by zeta functions.
+Indeed, using the fact we noticed earlier that $\meas[\lambda x.\log(1-x)]{F,G}=\log(\zeta_{F\bullet G}(1))$, the trefoil property (\autoref{trefoilppty}) is a straightforward consequence of the following theorem (when taking $z=1$).